nomeelnoj/vault-enterprise-to-oss/README.md

 If you are left with only standby nodes, make sure to NOT delete the nodes.
 It is possible that the data has not replicated between raft nodes, so deleting the wrong node may take the data with it.
 There are a few things to try before starting over from a snapshot:

 * Restart `vault` on each node, and wait a minute or two.
 Sometimes the leader election can take some time.
-* Validate the storage size, normally in /opt/vault/data/raft/raft.db.
+* Validate the storage size of the raft database, found in ${STORAGE_ROOT}/raft/raft.db.
+The storage root can be found in the `raft` section of your vault server config file.
 It will not necesarily be huge, but it should be at least a few MB, possibly much more depending on your Vault usage.
-If the storage size is not similar on all nodes in the cluster, find the biggest one, and make sure not to delete it, as it likely has the most up to date data.
+If the storage size is not the same on all nodes in the cluster, find the biggest one, and make sure not to delete it, as it likely has the most up to date data.
 * Check the operator logs with `journalctl -u vault`.
-There may be helpful information
+There may be helpful information.
+If nothing is obvious, you can try a quorum recovery.
 * Attempt a [Lost Quorum Recovery](https://developer.hashicorp.com/vault/tutorials/raft/raft-lost-quorum).
 Start with all nodes in the cluster.
 If that fails, stop vault on the nodes that DO NOT have the largest raft.db.
 Follow the instructions for quorum recovery, but only on the one node, and with only one node config in the `raft.json` file.
 This will essentially tell vault to relaunch as a single-node cluster.
-You can then restart vault on the standby nodes and a leader election will likely occur.
+You can then restart vault on the standby nodes and a leader election will likely occur, bringing Vault back to a healthy state.